-Mac: An Overview
+Mac & MacBook: An Overview

 Definition and Terms

 The Dashboard is an application in the Apple Operating System that allows you to control and monitor all of your widgets in one place.

 The Operating System is the software that is fundamental to the function of Mac computers.
-There are various versions of OS X, which is what this operating system is called.
+There are various versions of macOS and OS X, which is what Apple calls its computer’s operating system.
 It is analogous to the Windows operating system in PCs.

 These are small scale apps that have reduced functionality.
 They are usually open on your dashboard all the time and give you information that you need quickly.
 For example, a weather widget can give you the current outdoor temperature continually on the dashboard.

-USB- USB stands for Universal Serial Bus, and it is a port that allows you to connect different types of hardware to your Mac.
+USB stands for Universal Serial Bus, and it is a port that allows you to connect different types of hardware to your Mac.
 The hardware can range from flash drives to keyboards.

 A Short History